sheikjerbouti/nautilus/README.md

 - pip
 - pip install kubernetes

-create a venv and activate it
+Is highly suggested to create a venv and activate it

 ```bash
 python3 -m venv .venv